mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

 Which contains a bit of a problem.
-Method `sort_by` will load all the beers to central memory as an array and only then sort the order.
+Method `sort_by` will load all the beers to main memory as an array and only then sort the order.
 But now we would want to fetch only limited amount of records from the database at a time, only what is needed for the current page.
 There's no sense fetching all the beers.
-That's why we'll opt out for using ActiveRecord SQL queries instead for ordering:
+That's why we'll opt for using ActiveRecord SQL queries instead for ordering:

 **app/controllers/beers_controller.rb**